 Welcome to the Tumblr for the University of Sheffield's very own Alternative Music Society!
 Underneath the ominous banner of "alternative music" we attempt to cram everything wild, weird and wonderful from the whole musical spectrum, so don't be afraid.
 As a society we put on gigs, organise parties, send out literature and good gig listings every fortnight, and generally cause havok.

 If you want to get involved, then feel free to come along to any of our meetings and introduce yourself!
 From ideas about promoting shows to reviewing music for the website, we want to hear from you.
-Our next meetings take place fortnightly and we meet in room F30 in the Hicks Building.
+Our next meetings take place fortnightly and we meet in The Octagon meeting room 3 .
 Check out a list of upcoming meeting dates below:

 Thursday 01/05/14, 6pm